Idea

 The Downside of Background Audio in eLearning or Training Videos

 There are many downsides to using background audio in eLearning and training videos.
-One of the biggest downsides is that it does hinder learning whether someone likes the music or not.
+One of the most significant downsides is that it hinders learning whether someone likes the music.

-It also appears any research citing this study doesn’t contest it but instead either supports it or mentions it.
-That doesn’t mean it’s 100% conclusive but there’s not a lot of valid research that supports listening to music while learning.
+It also appears that no research citing this study contests it; instead, it either supports or mentions it.
+That doesn’t mean it’s 100% conclusive, but there’s not much valid research supporting listening to music while learning.

-You may think that you study or learn better while listening to music but that isn’t exactly research.
+You may think you study or learn better while listening to music, but that isn’t research.
 Until you do the study, err on the side of believing in a study with more people rather than trusting your own beliefs.
-Beliefs tend to be fleeting and they simply want to confirm what we want to believe (confirmation bias).
+Beliefs tend to be fleeting; they want to confirm what we want to believe (confirmation bias).

 Reducing learning is a pretty impactful downside to background audio, right?

-Other downsides maybe aren’t backed by studies but are true without a doubt or need for a study.
+Other downsides maybe aren’t backed by studies but are valid without a doubt or need for a study.

 Music Taste Is Personal

-Even music without lyrics is completely up to personal taste.
+Even music without lyrics is entirely up to personal taste.
 One person’s calming music is another person’s sleepy-time music.
 I don’t think the goal of any eLearning is to put people to sleep.

 Mozart going nuts